CU-CommunityApps/cu-kfs-customizations-reports/README.md

 # How to run this script
 bash generate_report.sh fp true true
 * The first variable is the module.
-Available modes are sys, coa, fp, gl, kim, kns, pdp, sec, vnd, ar, cam, cg, ld, and purap.
+Available modes are  ar, cam, cg coa, concur, fp, gl, integration, kim, kns, krad, ld, pdp, pmw, purap, rass, receiptProcessing, sec, sys, tax, vnd, web
 * The second variable is a boolean for if the report should include the commit history
 * The third variable is for if you want a diff between a cu-kfs overlay java code, and kualico base code.